Tyreek Hill Player Prop Bets for NFL Week 10 | Kansas City vs. Las Vegas 11/14/2021

 Matchup vs. Las Vegas

-- Hill is averaging 90 receiving yards per game in two career matchups against the Raiders, 16.5 more than his receiving yards prop bet over/under for Sunday's game (73.5).
+- Hill has averaged 90 receiving yards per game over his two career matchups against the Raiders, 16.5 more than his over/under in Sunday's game.

-- Hill, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- In two matchups, Hill has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Raiders.

-- The Raiders are giving up 220.8 passing yards per game this season, the NFL's fourth-ranked pass defense.
+- The 220.8 passing yards the Raiders allow per game makes them the NFL's fourth-ranked pass defense this season.

-- The Raiders have given up 12 touchdowns through the air (1.5 per game).
-They are sixth in the NFL in that category.
+- With 12 passing TDs conceded this year, the Raiders defense is ranked sixth in the league.

 Recent Performances